premasagar/tim/README.markdown

 ## Nested templates
-Sometimes, the same template may need to be populated within a loop, and then wrapped within a bigger template - e.g. when creating an HTML `<ul>` list tag.
+Sometimes, you will want to reuse the same template multiple times in a loop, and then wrapped within a bigger template - e.g. when creating an HTML `<ul>` list tag.

 This is easily achieved:

     var ul = "<ul>{{list}}</ul>",
         li = "<li>{{contents}}</li>",